 Tom Lindsay and Michael Eck have been lauded for their work keeping the legacy of American folk music alive, with the Daily Gazette’s Michael Hochanadel calling them, “versatile and deep;” Times Union music blogger Andrew Gregory dubbing them, “absolute professionals with huge talent;” and Nippertown correspondent Cheryl Jenks stating, “Their knowledge, love and passion for old-time American music is evident in every part of their performance.”

-Lost Radio Rounders currently offer a dozen themed programs covering many aspects of America’s rich musical history.
+a dozen themed programs covering many aspects of America’s rich musical history.
 Each is a well-researched, entertaining and informative survey, packed with history about the songs, the sources and the intriguing acoustic instruments played by Lindsay and Eck.

 Each can be tailored to 60- and 90-minute lengths (with or without intermissions).